It’s a seller’s market! Should you take advantage of it?

-I can help you answer those questions in one of two ways.
-1) a one-on-one complimentary consultation at a time and place of your convenience; or, 2) via a free, group presentation on Sat., March 11th in West Seattle.
+I can help you answer those questions in a one-on-one complimentary consultation at a time and place of your convenience.

-My BHHS (Berkshire Hathaway HomeServices) colleague, Shari Kruse, and I will be co-presenters.
-Together, we have over 45 years of experience helping people just like you, buy and sell their homes.
-Our goal is always to get our sellers the most amount of money in the least amount of time, and we have a proven track record of doing just that.
+My goal is always to get my sellers the most amount of money in the least amount of time, and I have a proven track record of doing just that.

 If you are considering selling, the first thing you need to do is to get a professional CMA (comparative market analysis) from one or more experienced Realtors®.
 Not all CMA’s are created equal, however.

 My preferred method is to use a two-step process.
 I make an initial visit to your home to tour your property and discuss your goals, then I go to work finding comparable properties to use in the written report I will review with you a few days later.